 How well are your ducts sealed?
 Duct leaks can allow cool air to leak out into your attic or crawl space, or they can draw hot air and moisture into your home.
 Action: Seal the seams in your ducts with duct mastic.
 Don’t use “duct tape” since it tends to come loose.

-Both Your Home Cooling Energy Guide and our course Low-Energy Cooling have excellent information about providing comfort while reducing air-conditioning costs.
+Both Your Home Cooling Energy Guide and The Homeowners Handbook to Energy Efficiency have extensive information about maintaining comfort and reducing air-conditioning